Mary Burkin: (Proprietress) Mary Burkin is a writer, director and performer. She squandered away

 include CIVILIZATION, DOUBTING THOMASON and Noel Coward's PRESENT

 LAUGHTER at the Edgemar Center for the Arts.
-He is also an actor and a
+He is also an actor, prop-man on tv shows and a

 poet, having appeared in both THE LADY FROM THE SEA and BLOOD RELATIONS.

 Joshua James Knightley: (Connor) Joshua is excited to be

 making his debut with Collaborative Artists Ensemble.
 His most recent

 stage productions include THE MOUSETRAP (Sergeant Trotter), GIFTS OF THE